akeneo/pim-community-dev/UPGRADE.md

     As of PIM v3.2, we now take advantage of [Elasticsearch's aliases](https://www.elastic.co/guide/en/elasticsearch/reference/6.5/indices-aliases.html).
 Thus, all indices have to be reindexed.

     Also, as Elasticsearch does not take into account case insensitivity of option codes when searching and as we modified the way products values are loaded from MySQL, Elasticsearch search has to be case insensitive when searching on option codes.
 Thus, all mappings have to updated.

+    You also need to create a new index for the Asset Manager feature.

     To take into account those two changes:

     ```bash
+    php upgrades/schema/es_20190715140437_ee_create_asset_manager_index.php
     php bin/console akeneo:elasticsearch:update-mapping -e prod --all
     ```